CuriositySoftwareIreland/TestModeller-Java/README.md

 Java client library for the Test Modeller platform.

-Perform and retrieve data allocations, syncronise run results, and execute jobs.
+Perform and retrieve data allocations, synchronise run results, and execute jobs.